-Color is Alive
+Colour is Alive

 In 2021, artist and designer Greta D. Facchinato started to research how to extract colour from our surroundings (plants, kitchen leftovers, and urban scraps) in order to turn them into sustainable inks suitable for screen printing.
 By gravitating between The Netherlands and Italy she developed an archive of recipes that can guide others into realising inks for printing techniques and obtaining bold or subtle hues.
-The recipes are shared in the artist's book "Color is Alive", a risograph limited edition publication working as a manual, containing a collection of reflections and precious lessons that the artist learned on the way by researching archives, reading, and printing, and speaking to other persons connected to the topic.
+The recipes are shared in the artist's book 'Colour is Alive', a risograph limited edition manual, containing a collection of reflections and lessons that the artist learned on the way by researching archives, reading, and printing, and conversation with experts.

 The world of natural colour is endless and attached to antique traditions and knowledge which have been substituted by the advance in synthetic colours.
 The approach of Greta D. Facchinato aims to rediscover these traditions, share them and invite us to look into colours as a series of living bodies, not meant to be here forever.
 Natural colour has more fragile properties than synthetic colour.
 Depending on the raw material, it can be more or less affected by external causes (like light or washing agents).
-Color is Alive aims to challenge the idea of art conservation and the concept of artwork as an eternal one by rediscovering colours as close to us, as alive as us.
-With their own destiny and purpose, and an end too.
+Colour is Alive aims to challenge the idea of art conservation and the concept of artwork as an eternal one by rediscovering colours as close to us, as alive as us.
+With their own destiny and purpose with an end point.
 It is thinking of colours as elements closer to our bodies than what we usually think they are.

-Make a fire and place the closed tin under the burning wood.
+- Make a fire and place the closed tin under the burning wood.
 Leave it for one hour.

-Carefully remove the tin with the use of tongs and place it somewhere safe where you can leave it to cool down for an hour.
+- Carefully remove the tin with the use of tongs and place it somewhere safe where you can leave it to cool down for an hour.

-Once the tin is cool, you can open it and check if all the sticks have carbonised.
+- Once the tin is cool, you can open it and check if all the sticks have carbonised.

-Grind the stick by using a mortar and pestle and reduce them into a fine black powder that you can store in a small glass jar.
+- Grind the stick by using a mortar and pestle and reduce them into a fine black powder that you can store in a small glass jar.

-Add some warm water and the binding agents (guar gum and Arabic gum) one after the other.
+- Add some warm water and the binding agents (guar gum and Arabic gum) one after the other.
 Use an immersion blender to mix them homogeneously.*

-Transfer the ink into separate glass jars and add two drops of thyme oil or a couple of cloves to each.
+- Transfer the ink into separate glass jars and add two drops of thyme oil or a couple of cloves to each.
 This helps to make your ink last longer and to prevent some possible mould to appear too soon.
-Close your jars tightly, label them and store them in the

 *Charcoal ink needs to be very well ground, otherwise it will feel grainy when printing.
 You can also use the charcoal powder as a watercolour by adding some water and Arabic gum until you reach the desired consistency.